About

 Metairie Park Country Day was founded in 1929 by a group of families who wanted an alternative to the traditional public, private, and parochial schooling available in the New Orleans area.
-The first young classes assembled in the current administration building, completed just in time to open for the academic year.
+The first young classes assembled in the current administration building.
 Until the 1950s, Country Day even had a small boarding department.
-Since that time County Day has evolved into a Pre-K through Grade 12 institution of 730 students and 95 full and part-time faculty, with an early childhood program added in 1986.
+Since that time, County Day has evolved into a Pre-K through Grade 12 institution, with an early childhood program added in 1986.

 Its founding educational philosophy - defined in the current mission statement - is captured in Mr. Boothby's original conversation with prospective parents at the founding of the School: